-For more detailed information please contact Sunday School Director, Christina Thomatos, or call the Church Office.
+For more detailed information please contact Sunday School Director, Christina Thomatos.
 We pray you will consider registering your child for Sunday School so that through consistent attendance and participation, our children will practice their faith which leads to salvation in Jesus Christ.

 “If the violin is the most perfect musical instrument, the Greek language is the violin of the human thought.”
 Helen Keller

 The Greek language has played a vital role throughout human history but none more important than being the original language of the New Testament.
-Nativity of Christ is proud to offer Greek language classes for all ages and skill levels on Wednesday afternoon and evenings.
-For more information please contact Director, Eirini Karatzaferi, or call the Church Office.
+Nativity of Christ is proud to offer Greek language classes for all ages and skill levels on a weekly basis.
+For more information see the Greek Experience Ministry page, Director, Eirini Karatzaferi.

 “All Scripture is given by inspiration of God and is profitable for doctrine, for reproof, for correction, for instruction in righteousness, that the man of God may be complete, thoroughly equipped for every good work.”
 2 Timothy 3:17

 Consistently reading the Word of God as given to us through Holy Tradition is one of the most important practices of a Christian.
 Reading and understanding the gospels and epistles are critical in understanding Christ’s role in our lives and our lives in Christ.
 Whether read for instruction, strength, encouragement or comfort, Scripture is the foundation of our faith in Jesus.
-Every other week on Tuesday at 10 am, all are welcome to read, discuss and understand the sacred writings of the evangelists and apostles with Fr.
+We every week on Tuesday at 9 am, all are welcome to read, discuss and understand the sacred writings of the evangelists and apostles with Fr.
 John.